LSanten/LSanten.github.io/_mms-md/POVERTY-OVERVIEW.md

 - **Social poverty** exists where people are isolated and lack the formal and informal supports necessary to be resilient in times of crisis and change.
 - **Spiritual poverty** exists where people lack meaning in their lives and connection to a faith community that sustains them.

 *My personal additions*: I would extend the meaning of spiritual poverty to include the tools for growth, reflection, and building of consciousness.
-I see that most of us are impoverished with respect to taking action in our person lives and collective lives (organizing & activism).
+I see that most of us are impoverished with respect to taking action in our personal lives and collective lives (organizing & activism).
 I see that it is rooted in the inability to truly work with ourselves which limits the connection to ourselves and subsequently with others (see [[SPIRIT-WORK-A]]).

 The definition of loneliness as the lack of ability to touch ourselves relates to spiritual and social poverty.

 __________

 REFERENCES

 https://www.povertyinstitute.ca